Warriors (1984 Warriors album)

 Warriors is the second and last studio album by Yugoslav/Canadian heavy metal band Warriors, released in 1984.
 It is the band's second self-titled album, after their first studio album, released in 1983.

 Background

-After the release of their first album, Warriors moved from Belgrade, Yugoslavia to Toronto, Canada, home country of their guitarist Douglass Platt.
+After the release of their first album, Warriors moved from Belgrade, Yugoslavia to Toronto, Canada, the home country of their guitarist Douglass Platt.
 In Toronto they were joined by drummer Lawrence Gretsch, formerly of Frank Soda & The Imps.
 The band signed for Canadian record label Attic Records and in 1984 recorded their second self-titled album.
 After the album release, the band went on a short tour with Nazareth, disbanding shortly after.

 Album cover

 The album cover, designed by Zoran Blažina, was, with a different Warriors logo, originally used as the cover for the band's debut release, the EP Warriors – Ratnici, released in 1983.